The 10 Best Carbon Accounting Software in 2022

 IBM’s acquisition of Envizi comes together to form the IBM Environmental Intelligence Suite as mostly legacy software aimed at managing swaths of data.
 As an emissions management solution, it offers basic climate risk analytics with the help of IBM AI capabilities.

 A large part of IBM’s offering is focused on risk analysis and response efforts.
-Its features help organizations monitor for disruptive climate conditions as it aims to operationalize carbon accounting.
+Its features help organizations monitor disruptive climate conditions as it aims to operationalize carbon accounting.

 As ESG performance and risk management software, Sphera approaches emissions management through an integration lens focused on safety and liability reduction.
 It’s in the business of elevating organizational safety as a way to build trust and a positive environmental reputation.